SharbelKH/banking-system/README.md

 4. under View -> server expoler you'll find banksystem_database, right click on the database and click on properties.
 5. copy the connection link, important to get the entire link.
 6. naviagte to OurSqlConnectionString.cs and add your personal link.
 7. save and run the projects, to make sure that the connection is working, log in with user ID: 1000 and password: Groda123.
 You will receive a message saying the log in was successful, this means the connection is working.

+ ### code coverage
+ 1. Open your C# solution in Visual Studio.
+2. Ensure your unit tests are running properly.
+3. Go to Test > Analyze Code Coverage > For All Tests.
+4. After the tests complete, the code coverage report will open, showing the percentage of code covered by the tests.

 ## Group members
 - Sherbal Al khouri, SharbelKH